Thirteen years ago, I was awakened by a feeling of dread.

 Dread that something I ate at the house party the night before was attempting to crawl out of my body.

-My guts were in a tumult, cramping pains coming along with a crescendo/decrescendo rythmic wave.
+My guts were in a tumult, cramping pains coming along with a crescendo/decrescendo rhythmic wave.

 It was four in the morning after all, just took a bit of time to process.

-My emotions changed to elation when I realized that the rhythm meant labor, not food poisoning.
+My emotions changed from dread to elation when I realized that the rhythm meant labor, not food poisoning.

 But then whipsawed back, Dread– I was five weeks early for my due date.